 Although there are many popular misconceptions and different ideas about the storage of coffee, some facts are firm; the enemies of roasted coffee are moisture, air, light, and heat.
 Therefore, you must keep coffee away from them to keep it fresh longer.
 Overall, the best environment is an airtight container that is away from light and dampness.

 Store ground coffee in an airtight container away from light and dampness.
-It is advisable to use it within three weeks after grounding or opening the original sealed container.
+It is advisable to use it within three weeks after grinding or opening the original sealed container.

 Buy whole beans and keep them whole as long as you can.